sambapos/pmpos3/README.md

 * Create a decenteralized public ledger network to integrate local ledgers.
 * Create a cyrptocurrency that will be used to operate public ledgers.
 That currency can also be useful to create loyalty and payment solutions.

-## Related projects
+## Things we used to create PM-POS

-y-js, react, redux, redux-observable, nools-ts, material-ui, typescript
+y-js, react, redux, redux-observable, nools-ts, material-ui, typescript, immutablejs

 ## Cards & Tags